Get the latest from TODAY

 About half of the estimated 61 million adults in the United States who are at high risk for serious vision loss haven’t visited an ophthalmologist in the past 12 months, according to the Centers for Disease Control and Prevention.
 About 35 percent of adults don’t see an eye doctor because their vision is A-OK and they don’t think an exam is necessary.

 Here’s the problem: Eye exams not only gauge your vision, but can also provide vital information about your overall health.
 Many people may have other ailments, like high blood pressure, high cholesterol, infectious disease, or even an autoimmune disorder, and may not know it until they get their eyes checked.

 The message is straightforward.
-“Anything that is new in terms of a change in your vision could be potentially worrisome,” says Huang, past president of the American Society of Retina Specialists.
+“Anything that is new in terms of a change in your vision could be potentially worrisome,” said Huang.

 Here are just a few eye symptoms that should make you go see an eye doctor pronto.

 1. Flashes and floaters

 Although most people have experienced floaters, those gnat-like or cobwebby squiggles that appear in your field of vision, a new onset of floaters, which may be accompanied by flashes of light (often described as a lightning streak in the peripheral vision), warrants a quick trip to an ophthalmologist.

 You may be experiencing something benign called a posterior vitreous detachment (PVD.)
 Or you might be experiencing a retinal tear that could lead to a retinal detachment, which is potentially blinding if not fixed quickly.